Video Killed the Radio Star: Production and concept

-The music video for "Video Killed the Radio Star", written, directed and edited by Australian Russell Mulcahy, was produced on a budget of $50,000.
-The video was shot in one day in South London, and was edited over two days.
+The music video for "Video Killed the Radio Star" was written, directed, and edited by Australian Russell Mulcahy.
+It was produced on a budget of $50,000.
+The video was shot in one day in South London and was edited over two days.
 Around 30 takes were required for shots of the actress in the tube.
 The tube falls over in the video, although Mulcahy claims it was not intended to be shown in the final edit.
 Hans Zimmer can be briefly seen wearing black playing a keyboard, and Debi Doss and Linda Jardim-Allen, who provided the female vocals for the song, are also seen.

 The video begins with a young girl sitting in front of a radio.
 A black-and-white shot of Trevor Horn singing into an early radio-era microphone is superimposed over the young girl by the radio.
-The radio explodes by the time of the first chorus, then in the second verse, the girl is seen transported into the future, where she meets Horn and a silver-jumpsuited woman in a clear plastic tube.
+The radio explodes by the time of the first chorus.
+During the second verse, the girl is transported into the future, where she meets Horn and a silver-jumpsuited woman in a clear plastic tube.
 Shots of Horn and Geoff Downes are shown during the remainder of the video.

 Broadcasting and reception

 The music video was first released in 1979, when it was originally broadcast on the BBC's Top of the Pops for promotion of the single, in lieu of doing live performances.
 Zimmer recalled in 2001 that the video drew criticism from some viewers who watched it before it aired on MTV, due to being too violent' because we blew up a television."
 The music video for Video Killed the Radio Star is notable as the first video ever played on MTV, when the US channel began broadcasting at 12:01 AM on 1 August 1981.
 On 27 February 2000, it became the one millionth video to be broadcast on MTV.
 It also opened MTV Classic in the UK and Ireland.
 The video marked the closing of MTV Philippines before its shutdown on 15 February 2010 at 11:49 PM.
+It was also the final video aired when MTV Music ceased broadcasting in the United Kingdom and Ireland on 31 December 2025.
 MTV co-founder Bob Pittman said the video "made an aspirational statement.
 We didn't expect to be competitive with radio, but it was certainly a sea-change kind of video."
 In July 2013, multiple independent artists covered the song for the launch of the TV channel Pivot, which launched with the music video of the cover on 1 August at 6 am.